Advertising verification | Guernsey Electricity

 • Electric vehicles

-In Guernsey, charge an EV overnight and you'll produce over 70% less carbon emissions than driving a petrol vehicle, and over 60% less than diesel.
+In Guernsey, charge an EV between 11pm and 5am and you'll produce over 70% less carbon emissions than driving a petrol vehicle, and over 60% less than diesel.
 These figures are calculated across the vehicle's entire lifecycle and using our low-carbon, import-only electricity together with production of the lithium-ion battery and final disposal.
-Charging during 'peak' daytime hours will increase your EV's emissions as it includes fossil-fuel generation at the power station.
+EV Charging during 'peak' daytime hours will increase your EV's emissions as it includes fossil-fuel generation at the power station, but emissions will still be considerably less than an internal combustion engine (ICE) vehicle.

 Read the study